atomone-hub/genesis/README.md

  -  2% of the inflation+rewards going to pool for open source blockchain explorer hosting.
  -  2% of the inflation+rewards going to pool for securing open source wallet systems (w/ airgap).
  -  1% of the inflation+rewards going to pool for public relations and growth.

+XXX But the % of rewards going to $phATOM1 bonders is at least 90%.
+XXX refactor.

 A parameter MIN_STAKER_DISTRIBUTION_FRACTION will be set to 80%, where the percent of inflation+rewards going to stakers cannot be lower than this figure.